SEB-9-BH/react-components-lab/exercise/README.md

 }
 ```

-Be sure to import this stylesheet at the top of your WeatherForecast component file!
+Be sure to import this stylesheet at the top of your `WeatherForecast` component file!

 ## Main Objective

-In this lab, you will create a new React app that displays a series of weather forecasts.
-You will create a WeatherForecast component that will be used to display each forecast.
+In this lab, you will create a new React app that displays a series of `WeatherForecast` components, which will be used to display each forecast.

 ## Bonus

 React Components can almost always be broken down into even smaller, more modular components!
 Try creating the following additional Components:

 WeatherIcon - contains only the img
-WeatherData - contains both the conditionsand time
+WeatherData - contains both the conditions and time

 This version will have the following component tree: